-Figures 40 and 41 shows the outcome of a using multiple GCM to project changes in surface temperature or average precipitation.
+Figures 8 and 9 shows the outcome of a using multiple GCM to project changes in surface temperature or average precipitation.

-Figure 8: Global temperature change (mean and one standard deviation as shading) for the RCP scenarios run by CMIP518.
+Figure 8: Global temperature change (mean and one standard deviation as shading) for the RCP scenarios run by CMIP5.
 The number of models is given in brackets (Knutti and Sedlacek, 2013).

-Figure 9: Annual mean precipitation change (%) relative to 1850-1900 run by CMIP619 (IPCC, 2021).
+Figure 9: Annual mean precipitation change (%) relative to 1850-1900 run by CMIP6 (IPCC, 2021).

-18 GCM simulations are disseminated through different phases of coupled model intercomparison project (CMIP).
+&lt;sup>17 GCM simulations are disseminated through different phases of coupled model intercomparison project (CMIP).
 The CMIP phase 3 (CMIP3) GCM simulations were used to prepare the fourth assessment report of IPCC (IPCC, 2007).
 The CMIP5 models were the improved version of CMIP3 models in terms of physical processes and network accuracy.
 CMIP5 was used to prepare the fifth assessment report of the IPCC (IPCC, 2013).

-19 A new coordinated series of climate experiments have recently been carried out under the umbrella of Phase 6 of CMIP.
+&lt;sup>18 A new coordinated series of climate experiments have recently been carried out under the umbrella of Phase 6 of CMIP.
 In many ways, the CMIP6 GCMs differ from previous generations, including finer spatial resolutions, enhanced parameters of the cloud microphysical process and additional Earth system processes and components such as biogeochemical cycles and ice sheets.
-The vital
+The vital difference between CMIP5 and CMIP6 is the future scenario.
+CMIP5 projections are available on the basis of 2100 radiative forcing values for four GHG concentration pathways (van Vuuren, 2011).
+In contrast, CMIP6 uses socioeconomic pathways (SSPs) with the CMIP5 scenarios premises.
+Therefore, the shared SSPs are considered more realistic future scenarios (Song et al. 2021).